 Type of course:

 Lectures and exercises alternate and will take place in the lecture-room and computer room.
 4 hours each week

-More information can be obtained from one of the teachers listed.
+The course is under construction and more detailed information will be made available in the autumn of 2015.
+More information can then be obtained from one of the teachers listed.

 The examiner is involved in planning.
 The examiner will assess the final submitted assignment together with a random sample of the first three submitted assignments.

 Examination details: :